-- To receive and adopt the Directors' Statement and the Audited Financial Statements of the Company for the financial year ended 31 December 2016 together with the Auditors' Report thereon.

-(Resolution 1) - 2.
+- 1.To receive and adopt the Directors' Statement and the Audited Financial Statements of the Company for the financial year ended 31 December 2017 together with the Auditors' Report thereon.(Resolution 1) - 2.
 To re-elect the following Directors of the Company ("Directors") retiring pursuant to Article 95 of the Constitution of the Company ("Constitution"):

-Mr. Simon de Villiers Rudolph (See Explanatory Note (i))

-Mr. Cheng Yee Seng (See Explanatory Note (ii))
+Mr. Chew Thiam Keng (See Explanatory Note (i)) (Resolution 2) Mr. Lim Chen Yang (See Explanatory Note (ii)) (Resolution 3)

-- To approve the payment of Directors' fees of S\$168,000 for the financial year ending 31 December 2017 to be paid quarterly in arrears.
+- 3. To approve the payment of Directors' fees of S\$168,000 for the financial year ending 31 December 2018 to be paid quarterly in arrears (2017: S\$168,000).
 (Resolution 4) - 4.
 To re-appoint Messrs KPMG LLP as the Auditor of the Company and to authorise the Directors to fix their remuneration.

+(Resolution 5)

-(Resolution 5) - 5.
-To transact any other ordinary business which may properly be transacted at an AGM.
+5. To transact any other ordinary business which may properly be transacted at an AGM.